akpw/batch-mp-tools/README.md

 Batch management of media files, starting from base properties such as file names through tags / artwork metadata to various manipulation of the media content.

 The project is written in [Python 3.4.x](https://www.python.org/download/releases/3.4.1/), and currently available as a command line utility.
-It  consists of three main tools, sharing the same concept of visualising targeted changes (whenever possible) before actual processing.
+It  consists of three main tools, sharing the same concept of visualizing targeted changes (whenever possible) before actual processing.

 [Renamer](https://github.com/akpw/batch-mp-tools#renamer) primarily takes care of shaping up files names, supporting various batch rename operations as well as flattening folders and cleaning up non-relevant files.